-Building LF is pretty straightforward for symbols that occur only once, as it is the case of \$, c and d in s = abracadabra\$, see Figure 14.1.
+Building LF is pretty straightforward for symbols that occur only once, as it is the case of , c and d in s = abracadabra, see Figure 14.1.
 But when it comes to symbols a, b and r, which occur several times in the string s, computing LF efficiently is no longer trivial.
 Nonetheless it can be solved in optimal O(n) time thanks to Property 14.2, as Algorithm 14.1 details.
 This algorithm uses an auxiliary vector C, of size $|\Sigma| + 1$ .
 For the sake of description, we assume that array C is indexed by a symbol rather than by a integer.

 The first for-cycle computes, for each symbol c, the number $n_c$ of its occurrences in L, and stores $C[c] = n_c$ .
 Then, the second for-cycle, turns these symbol-wise occurrences into a cumulative sum, so that the new C[c] stores the total number of occurrences in L of symbols smaller than c, namely $C[c] = \sum{x < c} n_x$ .
 This is done by adopting two auxiliary variables, so that the overall working space is still O(n).
 We notice that C[c] gives the first position in F where symbol c occurs.
-Therefore, before the last for-cycle starts, C[c] is the landing position in F of the first c in C (we thus know the C[c] is mathematically the last for-cycle scans the column C[c] and, whenever it encounters symbol C[c] is incremented so that the next occurrence of C[c] in C[c] is incremented so that the next occurrence of C[c] in C[c] is the algorithm keeps the invariant that C[c] is incremented so that C[c] is that C[c] is the algorithm keeps the invariant that C[c] is incremented so that C[c] is courrence of C[c] in C[c]
+Therefore, before the last for-cycle starts, C[c] is the landing position in F of the first c in L (we thus know the LF-mapping for the first occurrence of every alphabet symbol).
+Finally, the last for-cycle scans the column L and, whenever it encounters symbol L[i] = c, then it sets LF[i] = C[c].
+This is correct when c is met for the first time; then C[c] is incremented so that the next occurrence of c in L will map to the next position in F (given the contiguities in F of all rows starting with that symbol).
+So the algorithm keeps the invariant that $LF[i] = \sum{x < c} n_x + k$ , after that k occurrences of c in L have been processed.
+It is easy to derive the time complexity of such computation which is O(n).

 Given the LF-mapping and the fundamental properties shown above, we are able to reconstruct s backwards starting from the transformed output $bw(s) = (\widehat{L}, r)$ in O(n) time and space.
-Clearly it is easy from bw(s) to construct L, just insert s at position s of $\widehat{L}$ .
-The algorithm then picks the last symbol of s, namely s[n-1], which can be easily identified at L[0], given that the first row of s of s is s.
-Then it proceeds by moving one symbol at a time to the left in s, deploying the two Properties above: Property 14.2 allows to map the current symbol occurring in s (initially s it is corresponding copy in s; then Property 14.1 allows to find the symbol which precedes that copy in s by taking the symbol at the end of the same row (i.e. the one in s).
+Clearly it is easy from bw(s) to construct L, just insert \$ at position r of $\widehat{L}$ .
+The algorithm then picks the last symbol of s, namely s[n - 1], which can be easily identified at L[0], given that the first row of M' is \$s.
+Then it proceeds by moving one symbol at a time to the left in s, deploying the two Properties above: Property 14.2 allows to map the current symbol occurring in L (initially L[0]) to its corresponding copy in F; then Property 14.1 allows to find the symbol which precedes that copy in F by taking the symbol at the end of the same row (i.e. the one in L).
 This double step, which